oracle-livelabs/oml/oml-data-science-agent/issue-prompts-to-perform-tasks/issue-prompts-to-perform-tasks.md

     Here, Data Science Agent creates a view named `DSAGENT$CLIENTS_CONTACTS_CAMPAIGNS_E6B9` by combining client demographics, contact history (excluding call duration and contact date), and past campaign data for every client who has ever been contacted.

+    > **Note:** The outputs in this lab are examples only.
+The suffixes, selected algorithm, metrics, and row counts may differ in your environment.
+Use the object names generated in your session wherever needed.

 2. Review the response.
 Data Science Agent provides a crisp summary of what is included in the view and how you can use it.

     ![Prompt 2 response showing the details of the view](images/t2-p1-r1.png "Prompt 2 and response")